kulkar62/netflix-clone-react/README.md

 # netflix-clone-react
-A Netflix clone created using React
+A Netflix clone created using React, Tailwind CSS, and Firebase